INFORMSJoC/2021.0313/README.md

 #### [data](data) folder contains the data in the real data application in Section 4.2.
 Please see [spreadsheet file](data/air_hourly.csv) to view the data.

-#### [AMIAS_1.0.3.tar.gz](AMIAS_1.0.3.tar.gz) contains the source file of the R package for implementing the AMIAS algorithm proposed in our paper.
+#### [src](src) contains the source file [AMIAS_1.0.3.tar.gz](src/AMIAS_1.0.3.tar.gz) of the R package for implementing the AMIAS algorithm proposed in our paper.
 After downloading it, you need to run the following code in R to install it.

     install.packages("Your_download_path/AMIAS_1.0.3.tar.gz", repos = NULL)